zwimer/JsonFS/README.md

 pip3 install fusepy watchdog
 ```

 Furthermore, the FUSE kernel module for Linux is required.
-On Ubuntu:
+On Ubuntu this can be done via `apt`:
 ```bash
 sudo apt install fuse
 ```